Stress and anxiety in dogs - signs and solutions

 How can I help reduce reduce problem behaviour, stress and anxiety in my dog?

-The Beaphar CaniComfort® Calming Range is a simple and effective solution to reducing destructive behaviour in dogs.
-Beaphar CaniComfort® uses a synthetic replica of the Dog Appeasing Pheromone.
-Dog Appeasing Pheromones provide dogs with a comforting message, helping them to feel safe and reassured, thus reducing problem behaviour and feelings of anxiety.
+Beaphar offers a range of calming solutions available in a variety of formats.
+The Beaphar CaniComfort® Calming Range is a simple and effective solution to reducing stress-related behaviour in dogs.
+Beaphar CaniComfort® uses a synthetic replica of the Dog Appeasing Pheromone (DAP).
+Dog Appeasing Pheromones provide dogs with a comforting message triggering an instinctive calming response, helping them to feel safe and reassured, thus reducing problem behaviour and feelings of anxiety.